 We drove back down to the coast and realised the hotel we only booked this morning hadn’t given us very good directions.
 We found the address of the road it was in, set the Sat Nav and drove on listening to the sat nav woman being bossy.
 When she said, ‘you have reached your destination’ we were a bit surprised as we were outside a sewage works.

 G decided to ignore her, turned round, and we eventually found the hotel, an old finca done up in Moorish style.
-It was lovely, very Moorish, not many mod cons, but had a lovely garden, two parrots in a cage and the girl on reception was lovely.
+It was lovely, very Moorish, not many mod cons, but had a really pretty garden, two parrots in a cage and the girl on reception was very friendly.